getindata/gid-mdp-workshop/Session 3 - hands-on exercises.md

 For connecting your "prod" tables with the BI tool, follow the instructions provided below:

 1. Enter Looker studio navigation panel by clicking on this [link](https://lookerstudio.google.com/u/1/navigation/reporting).
-Note, you need to be logged in your gmail account to get access to our Bigquery datasets.
+Note, you need to be logged in your gmail account to get access to our BigQuery datasets.

 2. Add a blank report.

-3. Use `Google connectors`: `BigQuery` and add our project 'ext-prj-getindev`.
+3. Use `Google connectors`: `BigQuery` and add our project `ext-prj-getindev`.

 4. Choose your dataset, `username_03_mart` and pick up the `dm_order_items` table, finish by clicking `Add`.